 - have obtained approval (RSRB or UCAR) for human or animal research protocols

 Once all of these steps have been fulfilled and all lab personnel have passed a MR safety course, the PI will be provided with a login to Calpendo, the on-line scheduling calendar.

 All personnel involved in the image acquisition and subject handling that requires access to the scanner or scanner console need to complete the UR CABIN MRI Safety Training Course.
 If the PI and other members of the team do not plan to come to the UR CABIN to interact with the subjects, but have delegated this task to specific members of the team, then only those individuals need to take the safety course.
 This is an approximately 2 hour seminar that ensures you are aware of the dangers inherent to the MR environment and how to keep the MR environment safe

-- Please contact Renee Stowell, our MRI Technologist, to set up a date and time to schedule a safety training.
+- Please contact Judy Ripton, our MRI Office Manager, to set up a date and time to schedule a safety training.

-- A billing account needs to be set up with Judy Ripton which includes the PI's name, the University account number, indirect rate (F&A) and administrator contact.
+- To add your study to the CABIN scheduling system (Calpendo), a billing account needs to be set up with Judy Ripton AFTER RSRB/UCAR approval for the study.
+This includes the PI's name, the University account number, indirect rate (F&A) and administrator contact.

 Human Subject Compliance

 Approval must be obtained from the Research Subjects Review Board prior to any project on the 3T magnet being approved.
 For all adult studies, investigators are required to use the provided templates.
 Investigators should follow the instructions in that template and in the how-to guide.
 For other types of studies, please contact John Foxe, PhD.